Degenerative lumbar scoliosis and hip pain. Exploring non-surgical treatment options

 For some people, the thought of a sequence of surgeries is very unappealing.
 This could be especially true in active, physical people who see surgery as a prolonged period of inactivity.
-Some are also concerned that once you do one surgery, then you open yourself up for more and repeated surgeries.
+Some are also concerned that once you do one surgery, then you open yourself up for more repeated surgeries.
 Here is a sample of a concern expressed to us:

 I have been suffering from a lot of hip pain.
-I have wear and tearing of my labrum and general hip instability.
-Over the last few years, my hip pain has really accelerated and I have had to cut back on a lot of my fitness routines and I can feel myself getting “out of shape.”
+I have wear and tear of my labrum and general hip instability.
+Over the last few years, my hip pain has really accelerated and I have had to cut back on a lot of my fitness routines I can feel myself getting “out of shape.”
 I don’t do physical therapy because of how active I am, I don’t want to do medications because I think they will eventually do more harm than good.

 I have been told now on a few occasions that I should consider a hip replacement.
-I am in my early 50’s and I also have an issue with lumbar scoliosis which has never really slowed me down but now with my hip pain, I feel the scoliosis is getting worse as well.
+I am in my early 50s and I also have an issue with lumbar scoliosis which has never really slowed me down but now with my hip pain, I feel the scoliosis is getting worse as well.
 It is especially painful if I sit too long and then try to stand up.
-My concern is, if I get the hip replacement, I will be immobile and then the scoliosis will get worse.
+My concern is, that if I get the hip replacement, I will be immobile and then scoliosis will get worse.
 I can see where I will be in recovery and rehab for years, and that is if everything goes right.
 I am concerned that I may have surgical complications and then I will never get my fitness back.

 Let’s stop here for a second and remind everyone that many people do very well with hip replacements and then subsequent surgery for lumbar scoliosis.
 Some people do not.

 Surgeons talking to surgeons about these very concerns of numerous surgeries and proper sequencing